 Jump to:

 - Carrots.
 I recommend large carrots over baby carrots.
-Try parmesan roasted carrots if you prefer savory flavors.

 - Black pepper.
 Always use fresh ground black pepper for the best flavor.